ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- belt, a whip
-in his hand, and a burnous thrown over his
-shoulders, and you have the Sicilian Priest
-Padre Santaleone.
-He is preaching about
-the revolution, and love to Garibaldi, and
-Victor Emanuel, and to Maria Santissima,
-and he reminde them that Liberty and relig-­
-ion are not incompatible with one another,
-and then he winds up with &quot;Viva Garibaldi.&quot;
-&quot;Viva Vittorio Emmanuelli,&quot; &quot;Viva Maria
-whish last

-a oeo o oio i  o e e o e oe e o
-the sufferers in Kansas.
-Gena Pomeroy suysthine Calf Bouts,-to be elosed outimmediately,
-No.  Eetes House. ep
-that three things are specially needed.
-Ist,

-ld

 A singular story is told of an apple
 tree planted over the grave of Roger Wile­